 Cyber covers costs associated with a data breach or other cyberattack, including repairs, legal judgments, regulatory fines and more.
 Do you take credit cards and store sensitive information?
-Cybercriminals are increasingly noticing you.
-(As recently as 2017, 58% of all cyber incidents targeted small businesses).
+Cybercriminals are likely to target you.
+(More than two-thirds of small businesses have experienced a cyberattack).

 Cyber coverage helps you: